The future of fast databases: Lessons from a decade of QuestDB

 Today, real-time data is essential.
 Everyone wants their data as fresh as possible.
 However, streaming data presents challenges: it’s large, continuous, and often incomplete.
 It arrives in bursts, may be out of order, and is frequently updated after initial processing.

 This is where time-series databases shine.
 They are designed to handle fast ingestion, perform rapid querying of recent data, and offer powerful time-based analytics.
 To maintain performance, time-series databases often downsample or delete older data as a trade-off for speed.
+Optimized time-series databases will also excel within wide shapes of data, such as high cardinality data.

 The future of fast databases